Generalized quasirandom properties of expanding graph sequencesedding: Generalized random and quasirandom properties with equivalence theorems

-Property~4 is proved by large deviations.
-Indeed, by the Bernstein inequality, the within- and between-cluster average degrees and codegrees are highly concentrated on their expectations as $n\to \infty$ under even the weak balancing condition on the cluster sizes.
-The meaning of Property~4 is the following.
-The induced subgraph of $G_n$, induced by $U_i$ and denoted by $G_{ii,n}$, is the general term of an Erd\H os--R\'enyi type random graph sequence with edge probability $p_{ii}$, for every $i=1,\dots ,k$.
-The induced bipartite subgraph of $G_n$, induced by the $U_i ,U_j$ pair and denoted by $G_{ij,n}$, is the general term of a bipartite random graph sequence with edge probability $p_{ij}$, for every $i,j=1,\dots ,k$ and $i\ne j$ pair.
+Property~4 is easy to prove by large deviations.
+The subgraph of $G_n$, induced by $U_i$ and denoted by $G_{ii,n}$, is the general term of an Erd\H os--R\'enyi type random graph sequence with edge probability $p_{ii}$, for every $i=1,\dots ,k$.
+The bipartite subgraph of $G_n$, induced by the $U_i ,U_j$ pair and denoted by $G_{ij,n}$, is the general term of a bipartite random graph sequence with edge probability $p_{ij}$, for every $i,j=1,\dots ,k$; $i\ne j$ pair.
 Therefore, the subgraphs are almost surely regular, while the bipartite subgraphs are almost surely biregular.
 Consequently, the vertex-degrees are of order $\Theta (n)$, almost surely.
-Further, the codegrees are as expected: every two vertices in $U_i$ have approximately the same number of common neighbors in any $U_j$ ($i=j$ can be).
+Further, the codegrees are as expected: every two vertices in $U_i$ have approximately the same number of common neighbors in $U_j$, for every $i,j=1,\dots ,k$.

 Note that the above generalized random graph in another context is discussed as the stochastic block model or planted partition model, see, e.g.,~\cite{Cojab,Holland,McSherry}, though these papers work with a fixed $n$ and do not consider any condition for the growth of the cluster sizes.
 Indeed, Definition~\ref{genrand} provides us with a random graph model without the hidden (planted) clusters revealed.
 For this purpose, there are algorithms available, e.g., in~\cite{Cojab,McSherry}; however, one wonders whether a large and dense enough real-life graph can be `close' to a one coming from this model.
-In the sequel, we will define precisely some properties that are weaker than those of Definition~\ref{genrand}, but can characterize a class of graphs, given $k$.
+In the sequel, we will define precisely some properties that are weaker than those of Proposition~\ref{ekvgen}, but can characterize a class of graphs, given $k$.
 These will be called generalized quasirandom properties.
-Note that some other papers, e.g., \cite{Abbe,Bollobas3} scale the probability matrix with $n$, and prove the consistency of the clusters under these conditions.
+Note that some other papers, e.g., \cite{Abbe,Bollobas3,Mossel} scale the probability matrix with $n$, and prove the consistency of the clustering under these conditions.